technomalia/technomalia.github.io/README.md

 So far I've only considered the landing page, which doesn't necessarily have to be titled "Home", but every site needs one and I know we'll need a few more for the various exercises assignment-02 has us all doing but I'm unsure of the number of individual pages we'll need and how many will hold multiple topics/exercises, so help me by telling me if you need a full page for what you're working on.

+So far these are the only two pages I <b>know</b> we will need:

 - Home
 - ...
 - ...
 - ...
 - About

+Tell me what other pages you'll need..